|

 Construction details of the M17 .50 cal. ammunition chest include:

 The chest was painted flat olive drab, identified by a black stencil on the front panel under the latch.
 No other markings were provided.
 Approximate size is 7 7/8 inches high x 12 inches deep x 6 inches wide.
-The M17 .50 cal. ammo box was replaced by the Cal. .50 M2 Ammunition Box early in WW II.
+The M17 was developed to replace the similar M3 Chest, as the War Department took measures to save aluminum for aircraft construction.
+The M17 .50 cal. ammo chest was replaced by the Cal. .50 M2 Ammunition Box after adoption of the M2 on 31 August 1942.
 Chest, Ammunition Cal. .50 M3